jcrqr/opencode.space/_posts/2017-12-26-implementing-a-peer-to-peer-network-in-elixir-part-1.md

 * `{:tcp_error, socket, reason}` --- any error that occurs with the connection
 * `{:tcp_closed, socket}` --- when the connection is closed

+We've also defined a `stringify_peername/1` helper function to give us a friendly name for a given connection.

 ## Starting the server

 Update **config/config.exs** to include the server configuration: